 What is non-specific neck pain?

 Non-specific neck pain is also known as mechanical neck pain or simple neck pain.
-Although the exact etiology of this condition often remains unknown, mechanical factors such as strains or sprains in ligament, muscles and bones around the neck area are among its most common causes.
+Although the exact etiology of this condition often remains unknown, mechanical factors such as strains or sprains in ligament, muscles, and bones around the neck area are among its most common causes.
 The inflamed joints or facet joints between the vertebrae adds up to the pain especially during movement, thus resulting in pain.

 It is estimated that two out of three people will suffer from non-specific neck pain at some point in their lives.
 This type of pain is often very difficult to treat because of its lack of specific underlying disease.
-It is also considered a major public health problem because of it has become a significant cause of disability around the world.
+It is also considered a major public health problem because it has become a significant cause of disability around the world.
 Non-specific neck pain negatively impacts worker productivity and quality of life.

 Reasons for non-specific neck pain